jsbkje/Weather-Fetcher/README.md

 Radar overlays or severe weather mapping

-Icon theming and forecast extensions (multi-day view)
+Icon theming and forecast extensions (multi-day view) For a copy of the App in a Windows executable click here https://drive.google.com/file/d/1xQC76TqrM1-qmq17Notxr0qCKEVVbWw9/view?usp=sharing
 📡 Maintainer
 Created by Joshua (K1CTY) 📬 📍 Groton, Connecticut — a dashboard built by an operator for operators.